wp-plugins/gravity-forms-wysiwyg-ckeditor/readme.txt

 Most importantly, the plugin will only count characters - not spaces and not formatting HTML markup.

 == Changelog ==

+= 1.1.2 =
+* Fix: Moved jQuery script to footer to resolve errors where it loaded before jQuery was ready.

 = 1.1.1 =
 * Fix: add space in textarea between 'data-maxlen' and 'name' attributes.
 All browsers worked without the space, but was technically invalid HTML.